BolajiAyodeji/bolajiayodeji.com/content/how-to-deploy-a-node-application-to-heroku.md

 ----

-One of Heroku's core feature deploying, managing, and scaling apps with your favorite languages [Node, Ruby, Python, Java, PHP, Go and more].
+One of Heroku's core feature is deploying, managing, and scaling apps with your favorite languages [Node, Ruby, Python, Java, PHP, Go and more].

 In this article, I'll show you how to take an existing Node.js app and deploy it to Heroku.
+From creating your Heroku account, till adding a Database to your deployed application.

+## Prerequisites